AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Approach

 \section{Approach}

-Providing detailed instructions to annotators is crucial when using crowdsourcing to annotate data, as it can help crowd workers better understand task requirements and annotation standards, ultimately improving the quality and accuracy of annotated data.
-The instructions for each task mainly includes three parts: task description, category definition, and demonstrated examples.
+Providing detailed instructions is crucial for crowdsourced workers to annotate data, as it helps them better understand task requirements and annotation standards, ultimately improving the quality and accuracy of annotated data.
+The instructions for each task mainly include three parts: task description, category definition, and demonstrated examples.

 Motivated by the guidance to human annotators, we will introduce how to convert GPT-3.5 into a zero-shot data annotator by providing guidance on the task description and category definitions in Section \ref{approach.zero}.
-Then, we will show how to transform GPT-3.5 into a few-shot data annotator with the demonstrated examples in Section \ref{approach.few}.
-We show the crowdsourcing annotation and our proposed `explain-then-annotate' processes in Figure \ref{fig.annotation}.
+Then, we will show how to transform GPT-3.5 into a few-shot data annotator using demonstrated examples in Section \ref{approach.few}.
+To make it easier to understand, we have provided a visual representation of the crowdsourcing annotation and AnnoLLM in Figure \ref{fig.annotation}.
+Finally, in Section \ref{approach.create}, we will demonstrate the utilization of AnnoLLM for constructing the conversation-based information retrieval dataset.